Move 6 matches to make 5 squares from the puzzle figure with each matchstick a side of a square.

 You now know for certain that from the puzzle figure on the left you have to make the target 5 square figure on the right in the schematic below.
 And you need to do that by moving 6 matches.

 Solution to the matchstick puzzle move 6 matches to make 5 squares : How to identify the 6 matches to move

 Realize that identifying 6 matches to move by trial and error will be a tedious and time-consuming process.
 This is not the best option.
 Instead, you must devise a systematic method to identify the 6 matches to move quickly and without any guess.

 So you concentrate on the METHOD of doing the task rather that actually doing the task.
 This always is a good habit.

-What do you have to do actually?
+What do you have to do, actually?
 And what does it imply?

-This is the time when you think not only of what you have to do, but what else that means.
+You think not only of what you have to do, but what else that means.

 You have to move 6 matches, that means you have to keep 6 matches fixed and untouched.
 This is the IMPLICATION that is the key to the solution.

 You just have to compare the initial puzzle figure and the final 5 square figure and IDENTIFY 6 MATCHES COMMON BETWEEN THE TWO FIGURES.

 Two figures are shown below again, but with six matches colored red that are common between the two figures.
 These matches you cannot move.